 Sydney is Australia's largest city and the country's primary internet hub.
 The Sydney IX (internet exchange) connects Australian ISPs, content providers, and enterprise networks through direct peering, which is why Sydney-based servers consistently outperform other Australian datacenter locations for general Australian traffic — not just Sydney users.
+Whether you need an Oceania VPS server for general traffic or a Sydney dedicated server for heavier loads, proximity is the deciding factor.

 If you are targeting Australian users from any location globally, Sydney VPS is the standard starting point.
 If your broader Australia-VPS guide led you here, this page goes deeper on Sydney-specific considerations.